SHRED: 3D Shape Region Decomposition with Learned Local Operations: Method

 The fix module is responsible for improving region boundaries.
 It consumes the region decomposition output by the split module.
 This decomposition is fine-grained, but might contain errors on part boundaries, as the split network has no information about the shape outside of each region.
 While the fix module also operates over regions, unlike the split module, it also receives nearby points from outside the region to help to contextualize the region within the shape.
 The input to the fix network is formed by a concatenation of two points clouds, one coming from the region of interest, one coming from outside the region of interest (colored versus grey points in Figure \ref{fig:overview}, bottom-middle).
 The fix network then makes a binary prediction for each input point, deciding whether or not it should be inside or outside the region of interest.
 SHRED applies this inside-outside prediction to the local neighborhood of points around each region, and these per-region decisions are propagated into a global region decomposition through an argmax operation.

 \paragraph{Model Details} The fix network uses a PointNet++ instance segmentation back-bone, with a per-point MLP that predicts a binary logit.
+The back-bone is the same as the one for the split network, except that batch norm is not used.
+A MLP head for per-point predictions uses 2 hidden layers with dimensions of 64 and 32 to produce a binary prediction logit.
+The MLP uses ReLU activations and a 0.1 dropout.

 Input point clouds are made up of 2048 inside points and 2048 outside points, where each point has 7 features (xyz positions, normals, inside-outside flag), and are normalized to the unit-sphere.
 The network is trained with Binary Cross Entropy loss, where 1.0 (0.0) indicates the point is inside (outside) the region of interest.

 \paragraph{Data Preparation} We employ a synthetic perturbation process to generate training data for the fix network.
 To generate a training example, we first sample a random ground-truth (GT) part instance from a random training set shape.
 We then corrupt this region by randomly adding outside points into the region or removing points from the region.
 Inside points from this corrupted region and nearby outside points (within 0.1 radius) are then combined to create an input point cloud.
 Finally, we take the corrupted region, find the GT region it has the highest overlap with, and use the inside-outside values of this best-matching GT region to produce the target labels for the sampled points of the training example.